Galileo-dev/blockchain/README.md

     - [Web3js (for keystore)](https://web3js.org/)
   - Backend using Solidity smart contracts deployed on Sepolia Testnet:
     - [Foundry](https://github.com/foundry-rs/foundry)
-      - Foundry offered an array of tools that allowed me to quickly develop, test and deploy my smart contract to a devnet on `localhost`.
-This meant I could test changes without needing to deploy to the sepolia testnet.
+      - Foundry offered various tools that allowed me to quickly develop, test and deploy my smart contract to a devnet on `localhost`.
+This meant I could test changes without deploying to the Sepolia Testnet.
       - The ERC-20 contract was based on [solmate's ERC20](https://github.com/transmissions11/solmate/blob/c892309933b25c03d32b1b0d674df7ae292ba925/src/tokens/ERC20.sol).
 This contract has been designed to use the minimum amount of gas possible:
         - minimizes the use of `require` statements to save gas.
-        - `unchecked` has been used for arithmetic operations where it's not possible for an overflow to occur.
+        - `unchecked` has been used for arithmetic operations where an overflow can't occur.
-        - avoid's state changes when allowence is set to max.
+        - avoid state changes when allowance is set to max.
 - **Workflow:**
-  - User has the choice of purchasing a ticket or verifying their balance
+  - User has the choice of purchasing a ticket, verifying their balance or returning a ticket to the doorman.
   - Ticket purchase:
-    - User can choose from a local wallet or a wagmi wallet (metamask, walletconnect, etc).
+    - Users can choose from a local wallet or an external wallet (Metamask, Walletconnect, etc.).
-    - The user can than purchase a ticket using the buy button
+    - The user can then purchase a ticket using the buy button
   - Verify balance:
     - User can check their balance after they select a wallet.
-  - Doorman has a different view where they can look up other users balances with their address.
+  - Doormen have a different view where they can look up other users' balances with their addresses.
-  - Doorman can also make seth transactions (send collected funds to another address, perhaps owned by the event organizer).
+  - The doorman can also make seth transactions (send collected funds to another address, perhaps owned by the event organizer).

 ## Transaction Links